DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/Description_des_etapes_du_projet.md

 - exploratory regression analysis
 - initial visualizations to identify trends

-This stage helps generate initial insights and guide further analysis.

 ## Deliverable 3 – POWER BI DASHBOARD

 This deliverable consists of transforming the analyzed data into an interactive dashboard using Power BI.